Photorefractive Keratectomy (PRK) Eye Surgery, Miami

 The reality is that not every person is eligible for LASIK.
 There are several components to the surgical evaluation, including a thorough eye examination, corneal mapping, and refraction.
 Each of these steps is meant to ensure that you are a safe candidate for surgery.
 While thin corneas, a high prescription, corneal scars and specific corneal dystrophies may prevent you from having LASIK, that does not necessarily mean you can't have PRK surgery.

 PRK is just as effective as LASIK for treating myopia (i.e., nearsightedness), the most common refractive condition.
 For hyperopia (i.e., farsightedness), PRK is associated with a higher chance of regression and longer time to visual recovery.
 Therefore, there may be more suitable options for you, especially if you are above the age of 45.

 After surgery, you will be able to go home immediately.
-You will see your surgeon the next day as well as one week, six weeks, and three months after surgery to ensure proper healing.
+Visit our one of the best PKR surgeons the next day as well as one week, six weeks, and three months after surgery to ensure proper healing.
 There may be a few days of discomfort, and vision recovery happens over a few to several weeks.
 You will be placed on eye drops for one month and oral vitamin C for three months.
 While "delayed gratification" is the name of the game with PRK, remember that when PRK is recommended, it is because it is the safest option.

 For more information on PRK eye surgery, you can visit our blog section.